clock-interop/clock-interop/README.md

 # Clock Interoperability Project

-*clock_interop* project attempts to standardize an interface for date/time providers to achieve interoperability.
+*clock-interop* project attempts to standardize an interface for date/time providers to achieve interoperability.

 The project tries to settle on a consensual interface and recommendations through discussions and trials.